selvack/ada525/_posts/welcome-to-jekyll/2020-08-29-welcome-to-jekyll.md

 ---

 ### Initiation
 I have now created my site as requested by the subject.
-The page is now up and running on Github.io.
+The page is now up and running on a custom webserver, but source files is pushed to GitHub. http://github.com/selvack/ada525/

 My Final project outline